wyattmunson/notepad/content/docs/bash/bash-reference.md

 ### Download file with cURL

+Download a file using cURL.
+Specify a file name with `-o` or use `-O` to keep the default file name.

 ```bash { title="Download a file with cURL" }
 # download file and set name to file_name
 curl https://example.com --output file_name